-Many young girls and women with ADHD — most with inattentive symptoms — are being drowned out by loud, hyperactive boys who demonstrate the condition’s stereotypical behavior.
+Many young girls with ADHD — most with inattentive symptoms — are being drowned out by loud, hyperactive boys who demonstrate the condition’s stereotypical behavior.
 Learn how to recognize the mistaken, misunderstood symptoms of ADD in girls, and turn around this unfair unbalance for your daughter or yourself.

 - being a perfectionist

 ADHD in Girls is Often Missed